Why Metal Fabrication AI Quoting Software Is the Next Big Game Changer

 - Atishay Jain

-I grew up around welding sparks and the steady hum of CNC machines, so I know that quoting can feel like the most painful part of metal fabrication.
+I spend my days talking to people who run custom manufacturing and metal fabricating business, so I know that quoting can feel like the most painful part of metal fabrication.
 One small oversight in a material spec or labor estimate can wipe out your margin.
 That frustration pushed me to build Mavlon, and along the way I learned just how much time and cash get trapped in slow quoting routines.
+Most people think ‘AI quoting software’ means reading technical geometry and spitting out a price.
+That’s one piece of the puzzle.
+The bigger opportunity is an AI copilot that understands your RFQs, your history, and your capabilities across the whole plant.

 In this article I will share what I wish someone had told me years ago: how metal fabrication AI quoting software can flip quoting from a bottleneck into a growth engine.